mme/beakjs/README.md

 );
 ```

-Now, you've got a chat box ready to help out in the bottom right corner of your website.
+Now, you've got a chat window ready in the bottom right corner of your website.
 Give it a try!

 **Note:** Don't expose your API key in public-facing apps.
 We will be adding a solution for securely using your API key soon.

-### Making Beak.js Work with Your App
+### Making Beak.js work with your app

 You can let the assistant carry out tasks in your app by setting up functions with `useBeakFunction`: